wild camels walking in the desert

 The Secret Lies in Their Mouth Structure

-Camels’ mouths are specifically designed to handle tough, thorny vegetation.
-Their oral cavity is lined with stiff papillae — cone-shaped nodules made partially of keratin, the same protein found in human fingernails, although not as hard when touched.
-These papillae create a rough but protective surface that helps guide food toward the back of the throat while minimizing contact with sensitive tissues.
+Since cactuses and similar plants can be sharp, the inside of a camel’s mouth is lined with stiff papillae — cone-shaped nodules made partly of keratin, the same protein found in human fingernails, though softer to the touch.
+These papillae form a rough but protective surface that guides food toward the back of the throat while minimizing contact with the sensitive tissues inside.

-Moreover, papillae help camels chew in a way that aligns cactus spines vertically rather than horizontally, reducing the likelihood of hurting themselves while they eat.
-Their strong jaw muscles and grinding teeth further aid in breaking down cacti efficiently, allowing them to extract the necessary moisture and nutrients despite the plant’s natural defenses.
+Moreover, this cheek shield made of papillae helps camels chew in a way that aligns cactus spines vertically rather than horizontally, reducing the likelihood of hurting themselves while they eat.
+Their strong jaw muscles further aid in breaking down cacti, allowing them to extract the necessary moisture and nutrients despite the plant’s natural defenses.

 Why Do Camels Eat Cacti?

-As opportunistic herbivores, camels eat whatever flora is present in their desert environments.
+So camels can eat cactus because of their special mouths, but why would they go through such trouble?
+They are opportunistic herbivores that feed on whatever flora is available in their desert environments.
 They typically have a fiber-rich diet, feeding on twigs, leaves, shrubs, and dry grasses.
 However, in extreme conditions where water is scarce, cacti become an essential food source due to their high water content.

 For example, the prickly pear cactus is a common part of a camel’s diet in desert regions.
-This plant stores water in its thick, fleshy pads, providing hydration that these creatures can extract even when no standing water is available.
+This plant stores up to 95% of water in its thick, fleshy pads, providing hydration that these creatures can extract even when no standing water is available.

 Does It Hurt Camels to Eat Cactus?